Kmino-io/kmino-website/src/content/blog/ai-in-programming-basic.md

 # The Right Tool for the Right Job

-While we don't get to AGI, AI is just another tool in every developer's toolkit.
+While we don't get to AGI [Artificial General Intelligence](https://cloud.google.com/discover/what-is-artificial-general-intelligence), AI is just another tool in every developer's toolkit.
 A really powerful tool, yes.
 But a tool nonetheless.

 That being the case, every developer, junior or not, should learn how to use it effectively, as they would with Gitflow, command line, or IDE shortcuts.